ljwagerfield/reverso/README.md

 Poor performance (and lack of any tractable optimisation).

-Generating solutions for predicates that use arrays and/or strings as inputs would have resulted in too many variables and constraints being added to the internal [Choco](https://github.com/chocoteam/choco-solver) model.
+Generating solutions for predicates that use arrays and/or strings as inputs resulted in too many variables and constraints being added to the internal [Choco](https://github.com/chocoteam/choco-solver) model.
 This is because a Choco variable is added for each scalar in the predicate's input, and strings (in Reverso) are treated as arrays of scalars.
 For example, a predicate to check the equality of two strings would require `N*2` variables, where `N` is the length of the largest string.
-Whilst this is feasible for small inputs, the solution doesn't scale, and the problem compounds as arrays are nested: consider the number of variables required for a predicate that checks if an array of strings contains any duplicates.
+Whilst this is feasible for small inputs, the solution doesn't scale, and the problem compounds as arrays are nested: consider the number of variables required for a predicate that checks if an array of strings contains duplicates.

-Optimising for these scenarios is impractical since Reverso's design hinges around a predicate AST that is easy to run in reverse, and the only reason the AST is easy to run in reverse is through the very limited array API that it had access to: arrays (and strings) only supported `head`, `tail` and `prepend` (not even `size`!).
+Optimising for these scenarios is impractical since Reverso's design hinges on a predicate AST that is easy to run in reverse, and the only reason the AST is easy to run in reverse is through the very limited array API it exposes: arrays (and strings) only support `head`, `tail` and `prepend` (not even `size`!).
 Supporting additional ways to manipulate and access arrays immediately introduces numerous complexities, for instance, making it harder to identify if two expressions are actually referring to the same variable.
-In short, adding first-class support for strings, and a richer API for arrays (e.g. a `size` function!) would require significant work, or more likely an entirely different approach.
+In short, adding first-class support for strings, and a richer API for arrays (e.g. a `size` function) would require significant work, or more likely an entirely different approach.

 ### The alternative solution (for our use case)

-Reverso was originally designed for [AutoSpec](https://github.com/autospec): it was intended to provide input generation for REST API endpoints through predicates defined by API maintainers.
+Reverso was originally designed for [AutoSpec](https://github.com/autospec): it was intended to provide input generation for REST API endpoints.

 **The alternative solution we arrived at for AutoSpec** was to design a single AST that is both the generator AST and the predicate AST.
 That is, rather than have our users write predicates in a predicate AST, and then effectively